-5.2.7 Integrated Crop Management (ICM)
+5.3.2 Integrated Crop Management (ICM)

 Recently, Integrated Crop Management (ICM) is practiced in many places of the polder area.
 In this system, insects are controlled biologically.
-Farmers of the ICM areas use branches of trees, bamboo etc to make favorable perches for birds in fields with standing crops.
+There are five ICM schools in the polder area.
+The IPM schools start at 4.00 pm and close at 6.00 pm.
+After getting training, farmers of the ICM areas use branches of trees and bamboo sticks to make favorable perches for birds in fields with standing crops.
 The birds eat the insects which help control infestation.
-There are two ICM schools in the polder area.
-DAE is providing training from 4.00 pm to 6.00 pm.
-In ICM process, about 30% of the crops are protected without applying pesticides.
-Trap is another technique for controlling pests in the agriculture fields especially on watermelon and vegetables for attracting insects.
+In this process, the crops are protected without applying pesticides.
+Trap is another technique for controlling pests in the agriculture fields especially vegetables for attracting insects.
 Thus, it is possible to control the harmful insects without the application of pesticides.
-ICM technique is mainly applied on rice and vegetables crops.
-Field information (Farmers and SAAOs of DAE) indicates that ICM is being practiced in the fields in about 30-45% of the cultivated areas and the impact has been found very encouraging.
+ICM technique is mainly applied on boro rice and vegetables crops.
+Field information (Farmers and SAAOs of DAE) indicated that ICM is being practiced in the fields covering about 20-30% of the cultivated areas and the impact has been found very encouraging.

-5.2.8 Irrigation
+5.3.3 Irrigation

-Some of the SAAOs of DAE and local farmers reported that both surface and ground water are the sources of irrigation.
-Khals and in few cases ponds are the source of surface water for very limited time.
-Irrigation is providing mainly in boro rice.
-Occasionally, Low Lift Pumps (LLPs) and Shallow Tube Wells (STWs) are being used for surface water and ground water irrigation.
-There are two deep tube wells running by BADC, these are used only boro rice cultivation.
-Some of the SAAO's and farmers reported that present irrigated area is 423 ha.
-They also reported that if the khals are reexcavated then rabi crops area will increase.
-They also reported that if the project is not implemented irrigated area will be reduced.
-Some of the SAAO's and farmers reported that the cost of irrigation (surface water) per hectors is about tk.
-4,500 to 5,000 and ground water cost is about tk.
-8,000 to 9,000.
-Detailed information on irrigation is presented in Table 5.14.
+Surface and ground water are the source of irrigation as reported by local farmers.
+Khals and few cases ponds are the source of surface water for very limited time.
+Low Lift Pumps (LLPs) are being used for surface water irrigation and Shallow Tube Wells (STD) are used for ground water irrigation.
+Irrigation is provided mainly in HYV Boro rice, few winter vegetables and HYV T. aman rice in booting or flowering stage.
+Farmers and SAAOs reported that if the khals are re-excavated then watermelon, groundnut and other winter crops cultivation will be about double and Rabi crops area will increase.
+Farmers also reported that now the cost of irrigation per hectors of land in boro rice is about tk.
+5,000 to 5,500.
+Detailed information on irrigation is presented in Table 5.19.